• Skip to primary navigation

 Fermented hot sauce is a living food that is rich in beneficial bacteria.
 That makes it last a long time when stored correctly.
 Learning correct storage procedures will ensure you can make large batches at a time, and they won’t go to waste.

-Hot sauce will continue to ferment long after you make it.
-Storing it in the refrigerator will slow the process down so that your sauce will last longer.
-The sauce should be stored in a container that allows carbon dioxide to escape without letting in any additional oxygen as that could cause yeast or mold to grow.
+The sauce should be stored in a container that allows carbon dioxide to escape without letting in any additional oxygen, which could cause yeast or mold to grow.

 Did I answer all your questions about how to avoid separation in fermented hot sauce?